A candlestick basically has three basic features:

 - The body, which represents the open to close range

 - Upper and Lower wick, which represent high and low

 - Color, where green means a price increase and red means a price decrease during the day

 The interesting thing is that these candlesticks can form patterns due to the herd behavior of traders in the stock market.
 These patterns have a psychological factor to them and we will look at each and every candlestick pattern with the same psychological approach.

 This is the simplest of all candlestick patterns.
 It is a single candlestick pattern where the candle has little or no wick.
-This pattern tells us that the market was one sided throughout the day.
+This pattern tells us that the market was one-sided throughout the day.

-In case of a green Marubozu candle, the traders started buying the moment market opened and stopped to buy only when the markets closed.
+In the case of a green Marubozu candle, the traders started buying the moment the market opened and stopped to buy only when the markets closed.
 Similarly, if there is a Red Marubozu candle, the whole day is interpreted to be a selling day.

 Hammer and Inverted Hammer Patterns

 This is also a single candlestick pattern and it is significant when it is found at the bottom of a downtrend.
 The traders tend to sell during the start of the day since the trend is downwards, but soon the demand pops up and the market reverses from the low of the day to close above the open of the day.